One of the questions I am often asked by my clients is: how do I tone my glutes?

 To avoid increasing muscle volume in your tights while performing glute exercises simply use light to medium weights.

 3.Work the glutes from different angles

-Considering that your hip muscles are so complex and have so many function that best way to train then is with a training that take in consideration the above and that work your muscles form different angles to create a toned, balanced and functional hips and glutes muscles.
+Considering that your hip muscles are so complex and have so many functions that best way to train then is with training that take in consideration the above and that works your muscles from different angles to create toned, balanced and functional hips and glutes muscles.

 4.Work both strength and flexibility

 On another note, we also need to consider that in our modern lifestyle, sitting down all day tends to create not only weak glutes, but also tight hip flexors and hips so we need make sure that we stretch or release those tight muscles to create a balanced workout that create both strength and flexibility.

 If you trying to achieve a more pert and defined posterior you need to build muscle.
 Crash diets tend to make you lose more muscle mass rather than body fat, and also make you gain weight faster after the diet is over, creating a yo-yo effect on your weight and increasing the possibility of sagging skin around your hips.

 So if you are trying to lose weight, make sure that your weight loss is sustainable and your body nourished.

 Walking is a great to wake up your glutes muscles after sitting for a few hours.
 It is easy and it costs nothing, so make sure that take little breaks from your desk during the day and include some longer walks when you can.